chriskrycho/v4.chriskrycho.com/2018/free-speech.txt

 ---

-Every time there is a major controversy about large platforms blocking or delisting some controversial figure, something like the following exchange follows:
+Every time there is a major controversy about large platforms blocking or delisting some controversial figure, something like the following exchange follows:[^1]

 > **Person 1:** But what about free speech?
 You’re censoring this party!
 >